Effective 15 December 2023

-We usually have to hold personal information for at least 7 years.
-But we have to keep certain types of information for longer, even if you’re no longer a customer.
+We usually have to hold personal information for at least seven years.
+But we keep certain types of information for longer, even if you’re no longer a customer, for example, superannuation records.

 7. You have the right to access and correct personal information